beatobongco/TIL/README.md

 Some of my [talks and presentations](https://beatobongco.com/TIL/presentations/) can be found here.

 ## 8/22/2017
+* Writing stuff out may be important for learning because our hands command one of the largest provisions of our brains based on the [cortical homonculus](https://en.wikipedia.org/wiki/Cortical_homunculus).
+Notice hands are allocated greater resources than both the eyes and ears.
 * YDKJS book 2, chapter 3: Use immediately invoked function expressions (IIFE's) to keep your global scope clean. `(function a() { console.log(1) })()`

 ## 8/17/2017